 2.1 Establishment

-A focus group is established to help advance the work of ITU-T study groups.
+A focus group is established to address a well-defined topic requiring solutions that directly advance the work of ITU-T study groups.

 To justify the establishment of a focus group, the following basic criteria shall be fulfilled to their full extent:

-• There is a significant interest in the subject and a need to help advance the work of the ITU-T study groups
+• There is significant interest in a subject within the mandate of ITU-T and a timely need to help advance the work of the ITU-T study groups.
+Because the work of the ITU-T study groups is to prepare recommendations with a view to standardizing telecommunications on a worldwide basis, the subject should have a broad level of industry interest and market maturity that clearly demonstrates the need for international standardization.

-• The subject is not already addressed by work underway in ITU-T study groups, or cannot currently be handled by a study group
+• The subject is not already addressed by work underway in ITU-T study groups, or cannot be handled by a study group, and avoids duplication of work with other standards organizations, forums or consortia.

-• There should normally be at least four members (i.e., Member States, or Sector Members from different Member States) who commit to actively support the new focus group.
+• There should normally be at least four parties (i.e., Member States and/or Sector Members and/or Associates and/or Academia) from different countries who commit to actively support the new focus group.

+• The subject is not better addressed through an alternative mechanism.

 Attention should be paid to distinguishing between the following two situations: